richardrigutins/vscode-csharp-shortcuts/README.md

 - _Manage NuGet packages_: adds an item to the contextual menu for csproj files to manage the installed NuGet packages or to search and install new ones
 - _Add existing projects to a solution_: adds an item for sln files to add or remove existing projects to a solution

+## Extension Settings

+This extension contributes the following settings:

+- `csharp-shortcuts.searchPrereleasePackages`: enables searching for prerelease packages in the NuGet package manager

 ## Known Issues

 - Not showing error messages when a file is not found.